Snazzah/slash-create/docs/general/context-options.md

 ```

 ### Nested commands
-For commands with subcommands or subcommand groups, options go down the line of the subcommand it came from..
+For commands with subcommands or subcommand groups, options go down the line of the subcommand it came from.

 ```js
 options: [{